Mattlister/FilmDBMain/README.md

 | PORT  | 5000        |
 | SECRET_KEY  | <your_secret_key>     |

- * You're MONGO_URI is specific to YOUR site, to create your own, read the MongoDB Atlas deocumenation [Found Here](https://docs.atlas.mongodb.com/)

  6. Back in the Heroku dashboard, click the "Deploy" button.

  7. In the Manual Deployment section of the page, make sure you have the master branch selected.
 Now click "Deploy Branch".